 This ultimately prevents the fall of the spine and saves it from collapsing over during weightlifting.

-3. A weightlifting belt provides a pushback to your stomach
+3. It provides a pushback to your stomach

-By wearing a weightlifting belt, the stomach of the weightlifter gets something to be pushed against.
-Due to the availability of an obstacle to be pushed against, the abdominal pressure is increased, further causing the weightlifting to be more fruitful and efficient.
+By wearing a belt, the stomach of the lifter has a barrier to push against.
+This helps with increasing the abdominal pressure & further causing the weightlifting to be more fruitful and efficient.

-One can also increase the intra-abdominal pressure by making a little effort on his own.
+You can also increase the intra-abdominal pressure by making a little effort without using the belt.
 For doing so, you have to take in a deep breath and take hold of your breath inside.

 After that, do not exhale the breath in the normal manner as it will only take the air out of your lungs without providing you with any extra benefits.
 Be very careful while exhaling the air and take it out with the help of your stomach muscles.
 This specific movement is known as the Valsalva maneuver.

-4. A weightlifting belt restricts the range of motion of lumbar movement
+4. It restricts the range of motion of lumbar movement

-Wearing a weightlifting belt is very advantageous for a weightlifter in a number of terms.
-One of the great benefits of wearing a weightlifting belt is the restriction of the range of motion of the lumbar movement.
+One of the benefits of wearing a belt is the restriction of the range of motion of the lumbar movement.
+As the belt holds on tightly on the lumbar muscles which provides extra protection to the weightlifter while lifting.

-The benefits of wearing a weightlifting belt while carrying out heavy weightlifting exercises
+The benefits of wearing a belt while carrying out heavy weightlifting exercises

 - Increases the Intra-abdominal pressure between 15-40%.